Browse Land Rover Range Rover inventory in your area.

-It's been ten years since its last thorough makeover, but for 2013 the Land Rover Range Rover gets what is probably the most radical reinvention of its long and storied life.
-It's a change that stretches its street talents to sedan levels, even as its off-roading capability ups several antes through the miracle of electronics.
+It's been a decade since its last full makeover, but for 2013 the Land Rover Range Rover gets what is likely the most radical reinvention for its long and storied life.
+The change bring a sedan-level street demeanor to the SUV, while electronics make it more capable off-road than ever before.

 It's all because of aluminum.
 The Range Rover's had aluminum body panels for a while, but now it's made of the stuff to its core--and that means a roughly 700-pound weight loss, which permeates the way the Range Rover drives, and to a lesser extent, how much gas it consumes.